ntshuxekomakondo/ONOS-DISTRIBUTED-CONTROL-PLANE-SYSTEM/README.md

 # ONOS-DISTRIBUTED-CONTROL-PLANE-SYSTEM

 This guide explains how to deploy a distributed Software-Defined Networking (SDN) control plane using the Open Network Operating System (ONOS) version 2.5.1 and Atomix version 3.1.9 for cluster coordination.
 The setup is tested in Flat architectures using Mininet for network emulation.
+This setup requires Ubuntu 18 and java 11.